willgeary/MappingAsianAmericasArt/Tutorials/03_Webmapping_Carto.md

 ### Data

-We will use this data set: (ACLED Realtime Data - Processed)[https://github.com/willgeary/DRCdashboard/blob/master/data/ACLED-All-Africa-Clean.csv].
+We will use this data set: [ACLED Realtime Data - Processed](https://github.com/willgeary/DRCdashboard/blob/master/data/ACLED-All-Africa-Clean.csv).
 Check it out and see what type of information it contains.

 Download the data to csv by clicking here: https://www.dropbox.com/s/nfogb2zqr0qvieh/ACLED-All-Africa-Clean.csv?dl=0